Create custom Page block¶

 or you can use a custom SVG file.

 A block can have multiple attributes that you edit when adding it to a Page.
-In this example, you configure three attributes: name of the event, category it belongs to, and an event Content item that you select and embed.
+In this example, you configure three attributes: name of the event, category it belongs to, and an event content item that you select and embed.

 For a list of all available attribute types, see Page block attributes.

 Each attribute can have validators.
-The not_blank

 validators in the example ensure that the user fills in the two block fields.